IBM Basic assembly language and successors: High Level Assembler

-High Level Assembler or HLASM was released in June 1992 replacing IBM's Assembler H Version 2.
+High Level Assembler (HLASM) was released in June 1992 replacing IBM's Assembler H Version 2.
 It was the default translator for System/370 and System/390, and supported the MVS, VSE, and VM operating systems.
 As of 2023 it is IBM's current assembler programming language for its z/OS, z/VSE, z/VM and z/TPF operating systems on z/Architecture mainframe computers.
 Release 6 and later also run on Linux, and generate ELF or GOFF object files (this environment is sometimes referred to as Linux on IBM Z).
 While working at IBM, John Robert Ehrman created and was the lead developer for HLASM (Note: HLASM followed a SHARE requirement to incorporate Greg Mushial's enhancements to Assembler H into the supported product.) and is considered the "father of high level assembler".

 Despite the name, HLASM on its own does not have many of the features normally associated with a high-level assembler.
 The name may come from the additional macro language capabilities, such as the ability to write user-defined functions.
-The assembler is mostly similar to Assembler H and Assembler(XF), incorporating the SLAC (Stanford Linear Accelerator) modifications.
+The assembler is mostly similar to Assembler H and Assembler(XF), incorporating modifications developed by Greg Mushial at SLAC National Accelerator Laboratory (formerly Stanford Linear Accelerator Center).
 Among features added were an indication of CSECT/DSECT for location counter, dependent (Note: A dependent USING is one that specifies a relocatable expression instead of a list of registers: